gt-cs3220/gt-cs3220.github.io/Spring_2023/hw6.md

 [step 2] If the job launch was successful, you should see instructions like this:
 ```
 Submitting job via sbatch lab1.sbatch...
-Submitted batch job 82
+Submitted batch job 1386

 Job successfully submitted!
 Waiting for job to start...

+The authenticity of host 'pynq-z2-35 (130.207.113.112)' can't be established.
+ECDSA key fingerprint is SHA256:KQwfmg8xjzp90Ro9Owk/nE4LaAJ4zIvn9+sd28k9Ydg.
+Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
+Warning: Permanently added 'pynq-z2-35,130.207.113.112' (ECDSA) to the list of known hosts.
+jtong45@pynq-z2-35's password:
 Starting jupyter notebook...

 Connect to your jupyter notebook via the following steps:
    1) Press SHIFT + ~ then SHIFT + C to open an SSH console (The prompt 'ssh>' should appear on the next line)
       ***Note: '~' MUST be the first character on the line to be recognized as the escape character, in which case it will not appear on your terminal.***
       ***If you see the '~' character when you start typing, delete it, hit 'ENTER' and type 'SHIFT' + '~' + 'C' again.***
-   2) Type -L 51001:pynq-z2-1:51001 and then ENTER
+   2) Type -L :pynq-z2-35: and then ENTER
-   3) Connect your browser to http://localhost:51001/?token=8dc6a1794a5f3d36d7ac733caab6f7d91a9d9c1137f9cbd2
+   3) Connect your browser to http://localhost:/
 ```

+The above message shows the ip address of the PYNQ board, which is '130.207.113.112', then copy '130.207.113.112' into the URL in the browser and open PYNQ notebook, the notebook password is ```xilinx```.

-Follow the prompted instructions and start your jupyter notebook.
+You could also follow the prompted instructions and start your jupyter notebook.
 The SSH console commands may not work for VS Code terminals.
 The notebook password is ```xilinx```.

 Other useful instructions:
 - ```sinfo``` checks the status of pynq board resources and show whether they are down, allocated or idle(available)